 Net Energy Metering

-How the Current NEM 1.0 Works
+The Current NEM 1.0 Program

 SCE customers who produce their own electricity, have eligible renewable energy generation systems connected to SCE’s system (interconnected) and meet program requirements, are eligible for a rate option called Net Energy Metering (NEM).
 The NEM option allows you to receive a credit for the surplus electricity you supply to the electric grid.
 This credit will then be applied to your energy bill, to offset all or part of the costs associated with the energy you consume each month.